 A Party not included in Annex I to the Convention on whose territory the CDM project activity is physically located.
 A project activity located in several countries has several host Parties.
-At the time of registration, a host Party shall meet the requirements for participation as defined in paragraphs 28 to 30 of the CDM M & P.
+At the time of registration, a Host Party shall meet the requirements for participation as defined in paragraphs 28 to 30 of the CDM modalities and procedures.